Implement an Agent Development Program

 Call center agents, your public-facing staff, are key to your call center’s effectiveness and fuel the success of the overall organization.
 Successful agent development starts on their first day of employment and continues every day after that.
 This begins with their initial training, continues with ongoing training, moves into possible promotion, and culminates in defining a realistic career path.

-Initial Training: The primary focus of the agent onboarding process is their initial training.
-This starts with how to use the computers and associated software, apps, resources, and websites.
-It addresses basic customer service skills and instructs them how to effectively talk with callers.
-Some of this education is classroom based, other aspects are one on one, and some is self-paced, online instruction.
+The primary focus of the agent onboarding process is their initial training.
+This starts with how to use computers and associated software, apps, resources, and websites.
+It addresses basic customer service skills and instructs them on how to effectively talk with callers.
+Some of this education is classroom-based, other aspects are one on one, and some is self-paced online instruction.
 Training also provides ample time to practice these basic skills, engage in group discussions, and roleplay.
 When agents finish their initial training, their learning is not complete.
 In fact, it has merely started.
 Next is ongoing training.

-Ongoing Training: Once agents complete their basic training, they do not graduate; they merely shift into ongoing training, which should occur to some extent every day they work as an agent.
-This can take the form of advance skills training, call evaluation, corrective action, and new instruction to learn the latest equipment, software, and client processes.
+Once agents complete their basic training, they do not graduate; they merely shift into ongoing training, which should occur to some extent every day they work as an agent.
+This can take the form of advanced skills training, call evaluation, corrective action, and new instruction to learn the latest equipment, software, and client processes.

 Some instruction bears repeating.
 Other times new skills will mean nothing until agents can first comprehend and apply the basics.
 And occasionally remedial lessons are warranted.
 Depending on the situation, this ongoing training can be in groups or one on one, in public or private, and scheduled or as warranted.
 The point is to never assume agent training is finished.